-- 1. The access system welcomes all residents of Michigan, regardless of where they live or where they contact the system. - 2.
-Access to a toll-free telephone crisis line is available 24 hours per day, 7 days per week accommodating people with Limited English Proficiency (LEP) as needed. - 3.
-The access center is open minimally eight hours per day, Monday through Friday except for holidays, accommodating both telephone and walk-in requests. - 4.
-Callers are served via a live person and individuals with emergent and urgent requests are immediately linked to a qualified clinician for intervention.
+- The access system welcomes all residents of Michigan, regardless of where they live or where they contact the system. - Access to a toll-free telephone crisis line is available 24 hours per day, 7 days per week accommodating people with Limited English Proficiency (LEP) as needed. - The access centers are open minimally eight hours per day, Monday through Friday except for holidays, accommodating both telephone and walk-in requests. - Callers are served via a live person and individuals with emergent and urgent requests are immediately linked to a qualified clinician for intervention.

 SUBJECT CHAPTER SECTION SUBJECT

 Access to Services 05 01 01

 CHAPTER SECTION

-Clinical Practice Guidelines Access to Servio ces
+Clinical Practice Guidelines Access to Serv vices

-- 5. Non-emergent callers' hold time does not exceed three minutes without being offered an option for callback or talk with a non-professional in the interim.
-All non-emergent call backs occur within one business day. - 6.
-Those individuals with routine needs must be screened or other arrangements made within thirty (30) minutes. - 7.
-Access accommodates individuals presenting with LEP and other linguistic or communication needs, diverse cultural and demographic backgrounds, visual impairments, and mobility challenges. - 8.
-Financial considerations, including county of financial responsibility are addressed as a secondary concern, only after any emergent and urgent mental health needs of the individual are addressed.
-No financial contribution is required for screening and screening and crisis intervention do not require a prior authorization. - 9.
-All applicants are provided with a summary of their rights under the Michigan Mental Health Code and have access to the pre-planning process once eligibility determination has been confirmed.
+- Non-emergent callers hold time does not exceed three minutes without being offered an option for callback or talk with a non-professional in the interim.
+All non-emergent call backs occur within one business day. - Those individuals with routine needs must be screened or other arrangements made within thirty (30) minutes. - Access accommodates individuals presenting with LEP and other linguistic or communication needs, diverse cultural and demographic backgrounds, visual impairments and mobility challenges. - Financial considerations, including county of financial responsibility are addressed as a secondary concern, only after any emergent and urgent mental health needs of the individual are addressed.
+No financial contribution is required for screening and screening and crisis intervention do not require a prior-authorization. - All applicants are provided with a summary of their rights under the Michigan Mental Health Code and have access to the pre-planning process once eligibility determination has been confirmed.